mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 ## Inclusivity and Socializing

-Participation at the online only meetings in 2021 was high and had a stable per-country distribution, even though time zones were rotated.
+Participation in the fully online meetings in 2021 was high and had a stable per-country distribution, even though time zones were rotated.
 This indicates that online meetings support a more consistent geographic distribution of participants than in-person meetings, where participation often fluctuates based